What Students and Families Need to Know About The FAFSA

 Federal student loans are subjected to less rigorous disclosure requirements than private student loans.
 The federal borrowing process could be improved to more clearly inform students and families about their specific borrowing plans.

-Sallie Mae, a private lender, offers a variety of tools to ensure responsible lending — including Nitro by Sallie Mae, where students can get matched to scholarships and track all college funds in ONE place.
+Sallie Mae, a private lender, offers a variety of tools to ensure responsible lending – including Scholarship Search by Sallie, which helps connect students to scholarships.